GTM Integration

 If the user loggs in or you have user information, this means you have contact_key for that user.
 You can set contact_key in order to match user with the browser.
 There are two functions for getting and setting contact_key.

-//use userId (contact_key) here
+dengage('setContactKey', userId); dengage('getContactKey', function(userId) { //use userId (contact_key) here });

 2. Send device (browser) specific events

 You can use sendDeviceEvent function for sending events for the browser.
-Event are sent to a big data table defined in your D·engage account.
+Event are sent to a big data table defined in your DĀ·engage account.
 That table must have relation to the master_device table.
 If you set contact_key for that browser.
 Collected events will be associated for that user.

-dengage(‘sendDeviceEvent’, tableName, dataObject [, callback]);
+dengage(ā€˜sendDeviceEventā€™, tableName, dataObject [, callback]);

-// you just have to send the columns except "key" and "event_date", because those columns sent by the SDK
+// for example if you have a table named "events" // and events table has "key", "event_date", "event_name", "product_id" columns // you just have to send the columns except "key" and "event_date", because those columns sent by the SDK var eventData = { event_name: 'page_view', product_id: '12345' }; dengage('sendDeviceEvent', 'events', eventData);

 You can use these functions anywhere on your website code to send data.
 But if you want to use GTM to add these codes to your website.
 You can use multiple methods and this can be different for every website.